tempusthales/selfhosted/selfhosted.md

-# List of selfhosted SaaS, Paas I use.
+# List of selfhosted SaaS, Paas and some apps I use.

 ### AI
 - gpt4free-ts - https://github.com/chukowski/gpt4free-ts